 Did you know?

-If you took a cruise from Hong Kong to Canada, and you sailed to the capital city of British Columbia, you would have embarked at Victoria Harbour and also disembarked at Victoria Harbour.
+If you cruise from Hong Kong to Canada, and sail to the capital city of British Columbia, you’ll embark at Victoria Harbour and also disembark at Victoria Harbour.

 This has long been a very busy harbour.
 Here’s a quote from an encyclopedia dated to the mid-19th century: “The number of boats anchored or plying in the harbour and bays on 31st December 1852 was 1,799, on board of which were 7,154 men and 4,675 women and children.”
-More recently, the Star Ferry was moving as many as 70,000 people across the harbour per day at its peak (numbers are significantly lower now in the wake of the pandemic).
+More recently, the Star Ferry moved as many as 70,000 people across the harbour daily at its peak.
+(Numbers are significantly lower now in the wake of COVID.)